 If subduction is at the edge of a continent, the volcanoes form mountains; Mount St. Helens in the northwest United States is an example.
 If the subduction is far from a continent, the result is a chain of volcanic islands, known as an island-arc.
 Many of the islands in the Caribbean and the western Pacific Ocean were formed in this way.

 Ocean crust and mantle are easily subducted because they are made of heavy basalt, gabbro and ultramafic rock, which "sink" into the mantle.
 Continent crust, however, is made of lighter rocks like granite and it "floats" on the mantle, instead of being subducted.
 When continents collide, rocks are crumpled into great folds and large slabs of crust are pushed on top of each other to form mountains.
 The Himalayas were built during the past 60 million years by the collision of India and the rest of Asia.
-The Appalachian Mountain system, which extends into Newfoundland, was formed in a similar way 400 million years ago, but it has since been worn down by erosion.
+The Appalachian Mountain system, which extends into the island of Newfoundland, was formed in a similar way 400 million years ago, but it has since been worn down by erosion.